stephanleyherman/stephanleyherman/README.md

 ---
 I'm using this page to act as a portfolio of mine on game prototypes that i have made, to make this portfolio clear and concise i would only include some prototypes that i think is worth mentioning and explained.
 At the end of the page i would put in more statistics and background on how i got here and how game design became my passion.

+Feel free to jump to any of the section i've made :
 >- [P01 - CTFDash](#p01-ctfdash)
 >- [P02 - Enviroment Prototype](#p02-enviroment-prototype)
 >- [P03 - Pathfinding Prototype](#p03-pathfinding-prototype)